victim <-> attackerwill be killed AFTER the authentication, hence allowing an attacker to relay that authentication and get a valid session

 -6option (IPv6 support is not required since most hosts will send IPv4 but using this option is recommended since it will allow relay servers to work with IPv4 and IPv6)

---remove-micoption, usually needed when attempting "cross-protocols unsigning relays" (e.g. SMB to SMB-with-required-signing, or SMB to LDAP/S)
+--remove-micoption, usually needed when attempting "cross-protocols unsigning relays" (e.g. SMB to SMB-with-required-signing, or SMB to LDAP/S).
+This option can also be used when NTLMv1 is allowed (NTLMv1 doesn't support MIC).

 -tfoption instead of